 The first websites that most people remember were way back in the mid to late 90s, and they were pretty simple compared to what you see now.
 There wasn’t much interactivity, and designs were very rigid, built around a handful of fixed screen sizes that were found in workplaces and home offices around the world.
-At this time, most websites didn’t need a fancy CMS to make them user editable, at least not a client-friendly one.
+At this time, most websites didn’t need a fancy CMS (content management system) to make them user editable, at least not a client-friendly one.
 Most websites were only updated infrequently, and webmasters generally carried out whatever changes were necessary.

 Different Types of Screen

 Later in the 00s, the way people used the web changed dramatically.
 Instead of sitting down to do some ‘web browsing’, it became something that people did whenever and wherever they wanted.
 Internet functionality became built-in everywhere from game consoles and music players to televisions and watches.
 The potential number of screen sizes and resolutions that your visitors could be using increased exponentially.
-After a brief stint using WAP (remember ‘WAP phones’?) and then a trend for separate mobile URLs, the dust settled on ‘responsive’ web design and the new standard for targeted multiple screen sizes.
+After a brief stint using WAP (remember ‘WAP phones’?) and then a trend for separate mobile URLs, the dust settled on ‘responsive’ web design as the new standard for targeting multiple screen sizes.